-National speed limits vary depending on what vehicle you are in.
+National speed limits vary depending on what vehicle you’re in.

-The government publishes a full list of all the limits, but for cars and motorbikes weighing up to two tonnes, the national limits are:
+The government publishes a full list of all the limits, but for cars and motorbikes weighing up to 2 tonnes, the national limits are:

 These are speed limits that are shown by a number inside a red circle on a road sign as you enter the speed limit zone.
 The limit remains in force until another sign tells you otherwise.